AbbasAli09/AbbasAli09/README.md

 - 👋 Hi, I’m @AbbasAli09
-- 👀 I’m interested in doing some coding (Java).
+- 👀 I’m interested in doing Data Analyst Projects.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning AWS.
-- 💞️ I’m looking to collaborate on projects that include coding in Java.
+- 💞️ I’m looking to collaborate on projects that include coding in Python.
 - 📫 How to reach me ....email- abbasnotes9@gmail.com

 <!---